vitest-dev/vitest/docs/guide/mocking.md

 **Type:** `(fn: Function) => CallableMockInstance`

 Creates a spy on a function, though can be initiated without one.
-Every time a function is invocked, it stores it's call arguments, returns and instances.
-Also you can manipulate it's behaviour with [methods](#mockmethods).
+Every time a function is invoked, it stores its call arguments, returns and instances.
+Also, you can manipulate its behavior with [methods](#mockmethods).
 If no function is given, mock will return `undefined`, when invoked.

 ```ts